 We can help you with:

 If you have any questions regarding your specific study programme, please contact the student counsellors on your degree programme.

-The student counsellors are typically enrolled in the same bachelor’s or master’s programme as you.
+The student counsellors are typically enrolled in the same bachelor’s or master’s degree programme as you.
 They are educated counsellors and are therefore able to guide you if you have questions regarding courses, exams, rules and regulations, credit transfer, planning of your studies, etc.

-The student and welfare counsellors are members of the study administration staff.
+The student welfare counsellors are members of the study administration staff.
 We can help you if you have questions related to being a student in the available place scheme.
 We can also help if you need to discuss topics of a more personal character.
 The sessions will often extend beyond the tehcnical study-related questions connect to the specific course.

 When contacting us, please remember to use your AU e-mail.
 Please include your full name, degree programme, student ID and a brief description of what you would like to talk about.